chrisclark/blog/content/candyland.md

 coin, but significantly more fun to hack together in Python one afternoon and explore.
 Let's do it!

-First up, some simple classes representing the board, a player, and a "move" object, which doesn't affect gameplay, but will keep track of each turn so we can analyze games later.
+We'll do a rules refresher in a sec, but first, some simple classes representing the board, a player, and a "move" object, which doesn't affect gameplay, but will keep track of each turn so we can analyze games later.

     :::python
     class Board(object):